Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test.md

 #### Log accessibility errors rather than causing test failures

 Accessibility errors can be logged so that they appear in the Android Studio logcat, rather than causing Espresso tests fail, although this is not recommended.
-This should only be used in a temporary case.
+This should only be used temporarily.
 To do this, add the following function:
 `AccessibilityChecks.enable().setThrowExceptionForErrors(false)`

 #### Create a whitelist